How to Visit the Dancing Bears Park in Bulgaria

 For groups – should be booked in advance

 Get the latest news on the park’s Facebook page.
-Sometimes they offer free entry during holidays and post updates about the bears’ lives.
+Sometimes they offer free entry during the holidays and post updates about the bears’ lives.

 WHEN TO GO